AdventHealth Palm Coast

-AdventHealth Palm Coast is a non-profit hospital campus in Palm Coast, Florida, United States.
+Memorial Hospital Flagler, Inc. (doing business as AdventHealth Palm Coast) is a non-profit hospital campus in Palm Coast, Florida, United States.
 It became part of AdventHealth following a merger with Memorial Health Systems in May 2000.
 AdventHealth Palm Coast became the first hospital built in Flagler County and it is also the second largest employer in the county.
 The medical facility is a tertiary, statutory rural hospital and primary stroke center that has multiple specialties.
 In late March 2025, AdventHealth Palm Coast was designated an Age-Friendly Emergency Department by the American College of Emergency Physicians, with a Level 3 Geriatric Emergency Department Accreditation.

 History

 1951-1989

 In 1951, Dr. John Canakaris' opened Bunnell Medical Clinic with 5 beds.
 And later the clinic increased the number of beds to 22.

 In 1960, Bunnell Medical Clinic became Bunnell General Hospital with 60 beds.

 In 1977, Bunnell Community Hospital with 80 hospital beds was built.

 Later Hospital Corporation of America purchased the hospital and renamed it Memorial Hospital-Flagler.

 In 1989, a diesel fuel spill occurred at the hospital.
 Soon after the Florida Department of Environmental Protection ordered Memorial Hospital-Flagler that both of its underground fuel tanks had to be taken off of its property.